AndrewRadev/andrews_nerdtree.vim/README.md

 let g:andrews_nerdtree_startshell_mapping_key = '<leader>s'
 ```

+This plugin was originally created by the author of NERDTree, Marty Grenfell, himself.
+The original should be here: https://gist.github.com/scrooloose/203928.

 ## What's with the stupid name?

 It's just a bag of scripts I've built over the years.
 There's no common thread connecting them, other than that they're for my own NERDTree.
 Plus, I figure `andrews_nerdtree` should be unique enough.
 If you're named Andrew and would have liked to create a NERDTree plugin with that name, I'm sorry.
 Do open an issue to complain, we might figure something out.